-Our London silver workshop was overrun last Friday as the production team for Sky Sports came down to capture the revelation of the new European Professional Rugby Club trophies, Champions Cup and Challenge Cup.
+Our London silver workshops were overrun last Friday as the production team for Sky Sports came down to capture the revelation of the new European Professional Rugby Club trophies, Champions Cup and Challenge Cup.

 The European Rugby Champions Cup Trophy